-During this stage, which is envisaged will take approximately 2-3 hours to complete, students design and plan an experiment to be completed in the laboratory that will generate appropriate primary data in response to the Investigation Brief.
-This may involve students designing an original experiment, or extending/adapting an experiment they have already encountered to explore the issue they are investigating.
+During this stage, which is envisaged to take approximately 2-3 hours to complete, students design and plan an experiment to be completed either in a laboratory and/or field setting that will generate appropriate primary data, in response to the Investigation Brief.
+This may involve students designing an original experiment or extending/adapting an experiment they have already encountered, to explore the issue they are investigating.
 Whatever approach students decide, this stage will involve students using insights from their background research to pose a testable hypothesis and develop experimental strategies for investigating it.
 Flexibility during this stage supports students working individually or collaboratively towards the design of their individual experiment.